PNC Bank

 How does PNC Bank work?

-You can open a PNC Bank account online or in person using your name, address, Social Security number and driver’s license.
+You can open a PNC Bank account online or in person using your name, address, Social Security number, driver’s license and date of birth.
 Once an account is open, you can access your accounts through the PNC mobile app or online banking platform, where you can check your balances, view transactions and pay bills.

 With PNC Bank, you get access to a variety of services: